Science Bar: “Gender in Question(s)”

 Free admission, but reservations are required at Pint of Science

-“Sex” refers to the biological distinction between males and females, while “gender” refers to the cultural dimension between the social roles, psychological attributes, and identities of men and women.
+“Sex” refers to the biological distinction between males and females, while “gender” refers to the cultural dimension encompassing the social roles, psychological attributes, and identities of men and women.

-Gender studies, meanwhile, form a multidisciplinary field of research that examines differences in gender roles and the representations and beliefs associated with these differences.
-They reveal inequalities and power relations linked to constructed identities, through a hierarchy of the feminine and the masculine.
+Gender studies, for their part, constitute a multidisciplinary field of research that examines differences in gender roles, as well as the representations and beliefs associated with these differences.
+They shed light on inequalities and power dynamics linked to constructed identities, through a hierarchy of the feminine and the masculine.

 This science-society debate, which is part of Pint of Science will be hosted by:

-- Florence Apparaill, Director of Research at INSERM and representative of the Women and Science Association;
+- Florence Apparaill, research director at INSERM and representative of the association Women and Science;

 - Francis Poulat, research fellow at the Institute of Human Genetics (IGH);